slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 a mind.
 The new-born mind conceives the following thought: "*que yo tenga un* ātman".
-The *ātman* is a clear modulation of the self archetype, insofar as it points to the psychological self in its absolute totality, the "transcendent''and ''non-transcendent"planes integrated.
+The *ātman* is a clear modulation of the self archetype, insofar as it points to the psychological self in its absolute totality, the "transcendent"and "non-transcendent"planes integrated.
 It is the breath that vivifies all things.
 As such it relates to the *scintillae* of medieval alchemy and Diogenes' air.
 The first wish formulated by this primordial mind is, then, a total and unified identity.
 We are then told of the emergence of the first man, the *Puruṣa*: "En el principio sólo era el ātman.
-Y no habiendo otro salvo él mismo, pensó y se dijo: "Soy yo".
-De ahí que su nombre sea 'yo"'.
+Y no habiendo otro salvo él mismo, pensó y se dijo: 'Soy yo'.
+De ahí que su nombre sea 'yo'".

-This "yo'', this ''I'', refers not to the self but to the ego, the subject of consciousness.
+This "yo", this "I", refers---using terms of psychoanalysis---not to the self but to the ego, the subject of consciousness.
 Thus, with this thought, from the primordial *ātman* the *Puruṣa* is formed.
 We find once again that the formation of consciousness, expressed in the creation of the first man, implies a lost of unity in the psyche, which is teared into *ātman*=self y *aham*=ego.
 This intuition is the one projected by Anaximander when he speaks of the production of light and night from the γóνιμον.
 This disruptive and disintegrating character is what is expressed in the tearing of the light cortex into smaller and disseminated spheres.

-Of the *Puruṣa* we are also told that it has "a thousand eyes''.
+Of the *Puruṣa* we are also told that it has "a thousand eyes".
 Ignacio de Loyola speaks of a vision that frequently became to him: a glow that sometimes took the shape of a snake, and seemed filled of shining eyes.
 Monoimo the Arab teaches that the primitive man possessed